Ridwan-Hussain/Computer-Architecture/README.md

 # Computer-Architecture
 Created a CPU in Verilog for ECE251.
-Made it with Bestie :monkey:
+Made it with Bestie :monkey: The CPU created was done so that it follows the 4 main design principles:
+> Simplicity favors regularity.
+> Smaller is faster.
+> Great design demands great compromises.
+> Make the common case fast.

 # Rob Website
 https://github.com/robmarano/cpu_hdl_catalog/tree/STEP-01